 Check your Inventory Levels

-Doing a stock take in good time before year end ensures accuracy of your balance sheet.
-This checks that your expiry dates are accurate, accounts for shrinkage and ensures you have an accurate picture of your stock on hand.
+Doing a stocktake in good time before year-end ensures the accuracy of your balance sheet.
+This checks that your expiry dates are accurate, account for shrinkage and ensures you have an accurate picture of your stock on hand.
 Inventory checks do not just take account of stock levels but also consumables and assets on hand.
-This ensures your asset register is up to date, and also helps to advise the future year’s budget in terms of any asset purchases that will be required.
-Doing your inventory check ahead of time helps to make your FYE smoother, more accurate and on time.
+This ensures your asset register is up to date and also helps to advise the future year’s budget in terms of any asset purchases that will be required.
+Doing your inventory check ahead of time helps to make your Financial Year End smoother, more accurate, and on time.

 Assess your Accounts Payable and Receivable

 Your accounts payable and accounts receivable reports are other items to prepare and interrogate.
 You should start by reviewing the ageing reports to make it clear what is due to be paid within the current financial year and what is due to be received as income within the current financial year.
 This allows the accounts team to chase payments and budget correctly to ensure debts that are due, are settled, and income due is received timeously.
 It is also an opportunity to work on either bringing forward accounts payable transactions or delaying receivable income to the new year to affect the taxable income for that FYE.